imattau/PeerTube2Nostr/webapp/README.md

-# PeerTube2Nostr Web Dashboard ?öÄ
+# PeerTube2Nostr Web Dashboard ?ÔøΩÔøΩ

 A modular, cutting-edge, mobile-first full-stack web application designed to manage the publishing of PeerTube videos to the Nostr network.
 This application replaces the legacy CLI with a professional management suite.